 Looking after the adults

-This is a difficult time for everyone, and we all need to look after ourselves and each other.
-Taking steps to look after your own mental health is good for you, your family and those you look after.
+You need to look after yourself before can you support others.
+Taking steps to look after your own mental/emotional health is good for you, your family and those you look after.

 If you need more support